-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2003 Sections 147 and 335 of the Act .
-Item AP1-1-3, Coverage under Act - Distinguishing Between Employment Relationships and Relationships Between Independent Firms , with respect to principals of corporations; Item AP1-4-1, Exemptions from Coverage , with respect to exemptions for non-residents; Item AP5-246-1, Maximum Wage , of the Assessment Manual .
-Policy item #113.30, Interjurisdictional Agreements , of the Rehabilitation Services &amp; Claims Manual , Volume II.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2003 Sections 147 and 335 of the Act.
+Item AP1-1-1, Coverage under Act - Determining Workplace Status ; Item AP1-4-1, Exemptions from Coverage , with respect to exemptions for non-residents; Item AP5-246-1, Maximum Wage , of the Assessment Manual .
+Policy item #113.30, Interjurisdictional Agreements , of the Rehabilitation Services & Claims Manual , Volume II.
 HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
-1. April 1, 2005 - Housekeeping change made to formula in section (a).
-Replaces Policies No. 40:20:20 and 40:20:40 of the Assessment Policy Manual.
-APPLICATION: This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+1. January 1, 2008 - Housekeeping change in PRACTICE section.
+April 1, 2005 - Housekeeping change made to formula in section (a).
+APPLICATION: January 1, 2003 - Replaced Policies No. 40:20:20 and 40:20:40 of the Assessment Policy Manual.
+This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
 The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.